Vahe1994/Deep-Vectorization-of-Technical-Drawings/README.md

 ## IMPORTANT
 Because, this project is massive and I'm trying to do user friendly repository.
-Not all functions are yet added and tested.
+Not all functions are yet added and tested.Sorry for  inconvenience.
 I'm currently working on it.See table below.\

 | Modules       | Added         | Cool  |
 | ------------- |:-------------:| -----:|
 | vectorization | partly        |    No |